Thelle/KiteX/README.md

 **Significant mechanical parts:**

 * The kite is two lined foil kite HQ Symphony PRO 1.3.
 The kite were chosen for being the smallest high quality foil kite available.
 Being so small meant the pull would be the least powerful giving the stepper motor the best chance for staying in control.
 Thanks to [Dragestedet - Symphony](http://dragestedet.dk/product.asp?product=4179) for aiding in selecting the best kite.
 Chose the rainbow color options for best standout against the sky and grass.
 * Ronstan Series 20 Orbit blocks.
-Weighting only 9 grams each these 250 kg (working load) pulleys are light enough not to fall down and effecting the control in light wind and strong enough for the most serious gust.
+Weighing only 9 grams each these 250 kg (working load) pulleys are light enough not to fall down and effecting the control in light wind and strong enough for the most serious gust.
 * NEMA-17 42BYGHW811 Stepper motor.
 This seems to be one of the most powerful (High torque and high speeds) NEMA-17 Steppers available.
 High Rated Current, Low Resistance and phase Inductance!
 [ArduinoTech.dk stepper](https://arduinotech.dk/shop/stepper-motor-nema17-42byghw811/) sells this motor incredible cheap seems to deliver reliably.
 * Solid storm anchors with the eye close to the ground.
 While this isn't a specific model I have been very happy with the performance of these *camping* storm anchors [Campingshop.dk](http://www.campingshop.dk/stormanker-med-oeje.aspx)